Peter Fournier and Catherine Fournier

 Crayola.
 Learn the history of crayons and see how they're made.
 (Even how to remove crayon stains!)

-The Electronic Zoo: The Washington University student created this site to organise veterinary information from all over the world.
+The Washington University student created this site to organise veterinary information from all over the world.
 An interesting site to poke around in, for the true animal lover.

 Neuroscience for Kids: Dozens of printable worksheets and experiments for children about how the brain works and what happens when it doesn't work.
 A complex subject presented in an accessible way.
 A resource-rich site.